AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

 I wanted to share the benefits and drawbacks of using such a technology.

 ## What is a Graph Database ?
-First things first, a graph database is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database based (as its name suggests) on the [graphs theory](https://en.wikipedia.org/wiki/Graph_theory).
+First things first, a graph database is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database based (as its name suggests) on the [graph's theory](https://en.wikipedia.org/wiki/Graph_theory).
 It was created to address the limitations of relational databases by storing complex interconnected data, in a pure conceptual way using nodes and relationships.

 The first concepts of network / graph models for storing and reading data were imagined in the late 1960s but commercial versions only started to appear in the early 2000s.
-At this point they were mostly used for reseach and web pages indexation because they weren't stable and secure enough.
+At this point they were mostly used for research and web pages indexation because they weren't stable and secure enough.
 Then in the late 2000s, [ACID](https://en.wikipedia.org/wiki/ACID) (a paradigm used to guarantee data integrity) compliant graph databases such as Neo4J became available.

 Nowadays, they're mainly used in social networks, AIs, banking, tracking and research.